 WORK to transform Royton Town Hall and Library into a multi-use community hub has now begun.

-The project will breathe new life into the town hall and adjoining Royton Library to create a welcoming, family-friendly venue in the heart of the town.
+The project will breathe new life into the much-loved town hall and adjoining Royton Library to create a welcoming, family-friendly venue in the heart of the town.

 As well as creating an improved library area and better community rooms, there will also be space for a local business to launch.

 “It’s something we’ve been committed to doing for a long time but couldn’t start during the pandemic.
-It’s great news that work has started and the building will soon get a new lease of life.”
+It’s great news that work has now started and the building will soon get a new lease of life!”

 The historic building is being made accessible for all users and will become much more energy efficient – supporting Oldham Council’s commitment to becoming the greenest borough in Greater Manchester.